ColoradoSchoolOfMines/wii-track/docs/design.rst

 - **The data stored will not be uniform.** If we have many different versions of edge nodes, the data sent and stored may not be the same across versions.
-For example, one version may send image data, while other nodes only have infrared data.
+For example, one version may send image data, while other versions only have infrared data.
 Additionally, the data is not highly relational; relations between data are derived at an application layer.
 This variance in data that we need to store led us to use AWS DynamoDB, a scalable, NoSQL database running on Amazon infrastructure.

 - |aws| One of the prizes at HackCU was for the application that best utilized AWS.
 This was part of the reason why we used AWS Lambda and AWS DynamoDB.
 Our